religiosa1/en_ru_le_bot/README.md

 - **Only the target chat is checked**, i.e. if someone adds the bot to other chats it won't actually do anything there, DMs aren't verified either
+- **Non-letter characters are removed for a check**
-- **Minimum Length**: Messages must be at least 15 characters to trigger language detection
+- **Minimum Length**: Number of letter characters in a message be at least 7 characters to trigger language detection
 - **Admin Immunity**: Chat administrators are exempt from language checks (this includes admin-bots as well)
 - **Age Filter**: Messages older than 5 minutes are ignored (handles missed